A Place to Call Home

 Has Tustin done it’s part?
 Certainly, the Orange County Rescue Mission’s decision to obtain base housing when MCAS Tustin closed was a wise one.
 They have made excellent use of the property and are a regional center for assisting homeless and at-risk families (we tried, but couldn’t reach Jim Palmer for comment).
 Many of the homeless that I speak to on our streets tell me they prefer to live on the street although many of them use transitional facilities to clean up and for other services.
 But, I have to wonder if we couldn’t do just a bit more to help those who live in our community.
 It would be nice to believe the facility planned for Fullerton is just a start.
 Perhaps the next one will be a little closer to home.

 Posted on January 16, 2013, in County Government, In the News, nonpolitical, orange county and tagged feed the homeless, Fullerton, homeless, homelessness, Orange County Board of Supervisors, orange county rescue mission.
 Bookmark the permalink.
-Comments Off.
+Comments Off on A Place to Call Home.